What percentage of your portfolio should be in cash?

 Here’s an example.
 Traders who went long but had a lot of cash in early-2016 could have averaged-in and lowered their average BUY price.
 Bullish traders who didn’t have a lot of cash would have suffered larger losses in the short term.

 The market stage should also factor into your conviction.
 The later we are in the long term trend, the more you need to question your conviction.
 This means that:

 - You should hold more cash during the final leg of a bull market.
 This is because there’s a bigger possibility that the long term trend will reverse sooner than you expected, so you should be more concerned about short term losses.

 - You should hold less cash during the first-middle legs of a bull market.
 This is because there’s a smaller possibility that the long term trend will reverse sooner than you expected, so you should be less concerned about short term losses.

 If you don’t hold more cash towards the end of a bull market, at least reduce your leverage the way we did.

-How much successful experience do you have trading and investing.
+How much cash you hold in your portfolio depends on how much successful experience you have trading and investing.

 New traders and investors should hold more cash than experienced traders and investors.
 And by “experience”, I don’t refer to how many years you’ve been in the markets.
 “Experience” refers to the number of successful years of trading and investing you’ve had.